inspirehep/author.xml/README.md

 <a name="validate"></a>
 ### How do I validate my author.xml file?

-<a name="workflow"></a>
-### What is the workflow?
-[TO BE REMOVED]
-1. Download the package to have the necessary template and files
-1. Gather the information that you will need in-order to fill in the author.xml file
-1. Input your data for the XML elements in the template file, and save the file
-1. Validate the completed file, using a 'validator'
-1. You have the option of converting the xml file to another format, should you also need a different format

 <a name="knowterms"></a>
 ### What terms should I know before starting?